TriStar500.net Blog

 Ralph M. Pettersen's Constellation Survivors Website states that "Word is that the museum's L1011 will be scrapped before the FIFA World Cup event happens in mid-June".

-The L-1011 in question is the S/N 193B-1066, which was flown to the Kansas City Airport under the registration N700TS and later re-registered N31019, its original TWA tail number.
-There is another L-1011 on display at the very same airport - the N910TE belonging to the KC Aviation STEM (previously TriStar Experience).
+The L-1011 in question is the S/N 193B-1066, which was flown to the Kansas City Airport (MKC) under the registration N700TS and later re-registered N31019, its original TWA tail number.
+There is another L-1011 on display at the internacional airport (MCI) of Kansas City, the N910TE belonging to KC Aviation STEM (previously TriStar Experience).

 Lockheed L-1011 Tristar - N140SC Stargazer @ MHV